Service Level Agreements

 Needs attention and resolution as soon as possible.
 Cases are worked during normal business hours.

-Normal urgency; cases are worked during normal business hours.
+Urgency: Cases are worked during normal business hours.

-• No risk to other functionality or service
+No risk to other functionality or service.

 Initial Response Rates

 The case owner will attempt to resolve the issue during the initial customer contact.
 If the case owner successfully resolves the case, information regarding the issue will be documented in the case and the case status will be set to ‘Closed’.
-See the Case Status section of this guide for more information on case statuses.
+See the “Case Statuses” section of this guide for more information on case statuses.
+Initial response times are determined by the assigned case priority, as outlined in the table below, together with the corresponding First Response SLA percentage targets.

 Case Resolution Rates